ivh/tmy.se/content/geoengineering.md

 Status: published
 Tags: science, climate, podcast

-I listend to [this podcast](https://80000hours.org/podcast/episodes/kelly-wanser-climate-interventions/) the other day and want to highly recommend it!
+I listened to [this podcast](https://80000hours.org/podcast/episodes/kelly-wanser-climate-interventions/) the other day and want to highly recommend it!
 There is a transcript at that same link, if you prefer text over audio.
 It has lots of information that was new to me, and a nuanced discussion on a topic that triggers a negative gut reaction from most people: _intervening in the climate_, for example by